Charaf-Z/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile  &rarr; A script to move file to a diferrent directory.
 8-firstdelete  &rarr; A script to delete file from directory.
 9-firstdirdeletion  &rarr;  A script to delete a directory not emty.
+10-back  &rarr; A script to go back to the previous directory.